mlatif01/blog/_posts/JS30/2019-01-03-Day-13-JavaScript-Challenge.markdown

 categories: JS30
 ---

-Back on the coding challenges after recovering from a bad case of the flu!

 This exercise involved creating a 'slide in on scroll' effect.
 When the user scrolls down the page, images will scroll into the body of the page.